TI-Toolkit/tokens/README.md

 > [!WARNING]
 > Currently, only English translations are supported.
 See [our contribution guidelines](CONTRIBUTING.md) for details on adding new translations.

+The default translation is `en`.
+If a translation is not specified for a token, then it is the same as the `en` translation.

 ## Other Formats